danbev/learning-v8/notes/backingstore_issue.md

 it is `v8::internal::BackingStore`.
 To understand this better the following example [backing-store-original.cc](../src/backing-store-original.cc) can be used to the see what is happening.
-The class hierarchy for the BackingStore's look like this, in `include/v8.h` we
+The class hierarchy for the BackingStore's looks like this, in `include/v8.h` we
 have:
 ```c++
 class V8_EXPORT BackingStore : public v8::internal::BackingStoreBase {